-Figure 8c shows our estimates of FAR $p$ as a function of time window t, similar as for FAR $e$.
-As expected, estimates of FAR $p$ are generally lower than for FAR $e$: the likelihood of any AO extreme to be attributable to a SSW that may or may not have happened before the AO extreme should be much smaller than that of an AO extreme that was indeed preceded by a SSW.
-FAR $p$ increases somewhat with t for small t, but tends to saturate for windows longer than about 2 weeks.
-For AO $^{-2}$ events both models saturate near 0.2, whereas for AO $^{-3}$ events they show slightly larger FAR $p$ of around 0.25-0.3.
-Overall our estimates therefore suggest that between 20-30% of AO $^{-1}$ extremes may statistically be attributable to a preceding SSW (within 2-6 weeks).
-Fig. 8d summarizes the FAR $p$ averaged over time windows of 25 to 40 days.
-Despite the lower number of contributing events for larger time windows, associated sampling uncertainties are small (e.g., 95% confidence intervals for FAR $p$ in ECMWF for AO $^{-3}$: [21%; 28%]).
+Figure 8c shows our estimates of FAR_p as a function of time window t, similar as for FAR_e.
+As expected, estimates of FAR_p are generally lower than for FAR_e: the likelihood of any AO extreme to be attributable to a SSW that may or may not have happened before the AO extreme should be much smaller than that of an AO extreme that was indeed preceded by a SSW.
+FARp increases somewhat with t for small t but tends to saturate for windows longer than about 2 weeks.
+For AO^{-2} events both models saturate near 0.2, whereas for AO^{-3} events they show slightly larger FAR_n of around 0.25-0.3.
+Overall our estimates therefore suggest that between 20 % and 30 % of AO- extremes may statistically be attributable to a preceding SSW (within 2-6 weeks).
+Figure 8d summarizes the FARp averaged over time windows of 25 to 40 d.
+Despite the lower number of contributing events for larger time windows, associated sampling uncertainties are small (e.g., 95 % confidence intervals for FARp in ECMWF for AO-3: [21 %; 28 %]).